-The report to the SBOE, Study of the Essential Knowledge and Skills and Assessment Instruments, which explains how readiness and supporting standards are derived, can be found at <a href="http://tea.texas.gov/WorkArea/linkit.aspx?LinkIdentifier=id&ItemID=51539607830&libID=5153960788&libID=5153960788&libID=515396078&libID=515396078&libID=515396078&libID=515396078&libID=515860&libID=5158
+The report to the SBOE, Study of the Essential Knowledge and Skills and Assessment Instruments, which explains how readiness and supporting standards are derived, can be found at http://tea.texas.gov/WorkArea/linkit.aspx?LinkIdentifier=id&ItemID=51539607830&libID=51539607830.

-Add College-Readiness Assessments to the Domain IV Indicators and Fund, with State Resources, a Broader Administration of College-Readiness Assessments
+Add College-Readiness Assessments to the Domain IV (Postsecondary Readiness) Indicators and Fund, with State Resources, a Broader Administration of College-Readiness Assessments

-To provide the option of using nationally recognized measures of college and career readiness, the commission recommends adding college-readiness assessments to Domain IV statutory requirements and funding a broader administration of college-readiness tests.
+The commission recommends adding state-aligned college-readiness assessments to Domain IV statutory requirements and funding a broader administration of college-readiness tests.

 Assessments such as SAT, ACT, AP, IB, Aspire, etc. would be added to the statewide accountability system as options at the high school level to help reliably measure how Texas schools are preparing students for college and career.
-Using state funds to broaden the test administration will remove a barrier to participation for students with economic challenges.
-Finally, such national exams have a significant correlation to college and career readiness and can ensure that students have the academic skills needed for postsecondary success.
+Such exams have a significant correlation to college and career readiness and can ensure that students have the academic skills needed for postsecondary success.
 Currently the state accountability system does not directly give credit for performance on these assessments.